 Copyright Outright Angling Guide Service.
 All rights reserved.

 Fisheries Biologists have referred to the Muskelunge’s habit of following its prey (or an angler’s lure) as its slow stalk sequence.
 This behavior in conjunction with savage ambush instincts and an appetite for large prey items, make Muskies THE most exciting fish in freshwater.
 Leech Lake Muskies have a long history of natural reproduction and its genetics are so strong that they have been used to stock over 100 other lakes.
 You will truly be hunting this apex predator on its home turf.
 Long days of casting are sometimes necessary to hit these monsters’ feeding windows, but the adrenaline filled payoffs can be unforgettable.
-Leech Lake muskies are active from Mid-June to early November.
+My target period for muskies is from Mid-June to early November.